-The purpose of this study was to identify an appropriate educational structure to successfully serve all alternative students in an effort to increase the graduation rate and academic proficiency of the students at an alternative high school in rural southeastern North Carolina.
+The purpose of this study was to identify an appropriate educational structure to identify and serve all alternative students in an effort to increase the graduation rate and academic proficiency of the students at an alternative high school in rural southeastern North Carolina and how virtual learning and seat time impacts this structure.

-CHAPTER 4: TO WHAT EXTENT IF ANY, WERE THE ALTERNATIVE LEARNING PROGRAM STANDARDS IMPLEMENTED WITHIN THE ALTERNATIVE EDUCATIONAL SETTING TO IMPACT STUDENT PERFORMANCE?
-Introduction
+CHAPTER 4: TO WHAT EXTENT IF ANY, DID VIRTUAL LEARNING OPPORTUNITIES AND SEAT TIME REQUIREMENTS IMPACT STUDENT PERFORMANCE?